 MODERN SLAVERY DUE DILIGENCE UNDERTAKEN ACROSS OUR BUSINESS AND SUPPLY CHAINS

-The modern slavery risk to our sector is considered to be relatively low, and we deemed it appropriate to apply risk-based due diligence in the examination of our supply chain.
+The modern slavery risk to our sector is considered to be relatively low, and we deemed it appropriate to apply a risk-based approach to due diligence of our supply chain.

-For the relatively straight forward risk assessment in relation to the Group’s own operations we:
+For the risk assessment of the Group’s own operations we:

-- Focussed the bulk of our risk assessment analysis on high spend / high frequency suppliers, differentiating between low and significant slavery and human trafficking risk, and prioritising any supplier for which an aggregate spend in excess of a monetary threshold was recorded in the Relevant Period;
+- focussed the bulk of our risk assessment analysis on high spend / high frequency suppliers, differentiating between low and significant modern slavery and human trafficking risks and prioritising any supplier for which an aggregate spend in excess of a monetary threshold was recorded in the Relevant Period;

-- Considered other factors such as industry-specific risk, product risk and jurisdictional risk in relation to modern slavery / human trafficking exposure; and
+- considered other factors such as industry-specific risk, product risk and jurisdictional risk in relation to modern slavery / human trafficking exposure;

-- Scrutinised modern slavery statements issued by suppliers and identified certain suppliers who were required to provide information relating to steps they take to address modern slavery risk
+- scrutinised modern slavery statements issued by our suppliers and identified certain suppliers who were required to provide information relating to steps they take to address modern slavery risk; and

 During the Relevant Period, we have not been made aware of any slavery or human trafficking incidents in our supply chains at the Firm itself or in its portfolio companies.

-We continued with our training programme during the Relevant Period, introducing individuals joining Charterhouse to our obligations and responsibilities to mitigate Modern Slavery risk in our businesses and supply chain.
-All Charterhouse individuals also received training, featuring a case study to raise awareness, as well as practical tools and support to address modern slavery and human trafficking in businesses and supply chains.
+We continued with our training programme during the Relevant Period, introducing individuals joining Charterhouse to our obligations and responsibilities to mitigate modern slavery risk in our businesses and supply chain.
+Modern Slavery training, as well as practical tools and support, was made available to all Charterhouse individuals to address modern slavery and human trafficking in the supply chains of our portfolio companies.

 This statement has been approved for distribution by the ESG Committee on behalf of the Charterhouse Group.